 RNAi has been used for in vivo target validation studies using animal models.
 The major challenge in performing RNAi studies in vivo is the effective, directed delivery of functional siRNA molecules into specific tissues.
 Altogen® in vivo transfection reagents could be conjugated with siRNA and administered systemically via intravenous (i.v) tail vein injection in order to provide directed gene silencing in specific tissues, including liver, pancreas, kidney, and tumors.
 Selective knockdown could be seen as early as 24 hours after injection.

 Featured transfection products from Altogen Biosystems:

 Altogen Biosystems is a life sciences company focused on development, marketing and manufacture of cell type specific transfection products.
 Efficient delivery of DNA, RNA, and siRNA enabled by advanced formulation of reagents and peculiar design of protocols.
 Altogen Biosystems offers a complete transfection system for over 100 cell lines, as well as hard-to-transfect and primary cells.
 All reagents are functionally tested to be highly reproducible, serum compatible, induce low toxicity, and can be used for co-transfection experiments, and high throughput applications.

 RNAi Services by Altogen Labs CRO:

-Altogen Labs provides all types of RNAi laboratoty services, as well as other specialized biotechnology and pharmaceutical services, including generation of stable cell lines, RNA interference (RNAi) services, pharmacology and toxicology testing: IC-50, assay development, siRNA library screening and transfection services, liposome encapsulation, cell banking and cryopreservation services.
+Altogen Labs provides all types of RNAi laboratory services, as well as other specialized biotechnology and pharmaceutical services, including generation of stable cell lines, RNA interference (RNAi) services, pharmacology and toxicology testing: IC-50, LD-50, qPCR, automated Western Blot analysis, assay development, siRNA library screening and transfection services, liposome encapsulation, cell banking and cryopreservation services.